Mike-Honey/covid-19-outbreak-paths/README.md

 Several dataviz variations are presented on alternate pages - use the page navigation controls at the bottom to view them.
 They explore different layout options and colour schemes, and some alternative visuals.
 The [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview) is the preferred visual, and the kind folks at ZoomCharts have supported this project.

+Here's how I produce the animations:
+1. screen capture using Windows 10 Game bar (Start-G)
+2. trim video using Windows 10 Photos app - aim for 1 second or less "paused" at the start and 2 at the end
+3. crop to focus on the animated part of the screen using https://www.freeconvert.com/crop-video.
+Save as mp4 (for twitter, youtube)
+4. convert to gif using https://ezgif.com/video-to-gif (for github)

 THIS REPORT IS NOT HEALTH ADVICE - REFER TO YOUR LOCAL HEALTH AUTHORITY.